hotsphink/sfink-tools/README.txt

  - same, but stops at the gdb prompt before running firefox debug somescript.pl x y z
- - runs somescript.pl within perldb within emacs, with the given arguments
+ - runs somescript.pl within perldb within emacs, with the given arguments debug --record js testfile.js
+ - records `js testfile.js` with rr, then replays the recording in gdb in emacs

 The script goes to insane lengths to figure out what you really meant to run.
 For example, if you alias ff in your shell to 'firefox -no-remote', you can